vuestorefront/vue-storefront/packages/core/docs/getting-started/configuration.md

 You can learn more about this file and available configuration options on the [Nuxt configuration file](https://nuxtjs.org/docs/directory-structure/nuxt-config/) page.

-The only thing  you have to configure when setting up a new project is the `middlewareUrl` and `ssrMiddlewareUrl` properties which defines the URLs to the Server Middleware.
+The only things you have to configure when setting up a new project are `middlewareUrl` and `ssrMiddlewareUrl` properties, which define the URLs to the Server Middleware.
 Usually, it's your application domain followed by the `/api` path.

 Example: